jafari-dev/oop-expert-with-typescript/README.md

 There are 24 design patterns that are grouped into 3 categories:

 1. **Creational**: Creational patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.
-2. **Structural**: Structural patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
-3. **Behavioral**: Behavioral design patterns are concerned with algorithms and the assignment of responsibilities between objects.

-* Creational:
+Includes:
     * Abstract Factory
     * Builder
     * Factory Method